 Meet the Mediator

-Certified by the Florida Supreme Court in Family Mediation since 2012 and Dependency Mediation since 2015.
-Certified by Boise State University with an emphasis in Small Claims and Civil.
-Also trained in Restorative Justice, Community Based Mediation, and all Relationship Based Mediations.
-Since 2004.
+Certified by the Florida Supreme Court in Family Mediation since 2012, Dependency Mediation since 2015, and in Circuit Civil since 2020.
+Heather was first received a certificate in Dispute Resolution from Boise State University with an emphasis in Small Claims and Civil in 2004 in the state of Idaho.
+Heather was has also been trained in Restorative Justice, Community Based Mediation, and all Relationship Based Mediations since 2004.

-Completed training in Non-binding Arbitration for Florida.
+Additionally she has completed training in Non-binding Arbitration for Florida.
 Worked as a private and court mediator in Idaho.
 Heather has also worked as a full-time has staff mediator for the 10th Judicial Circuit Family and Dependency Court Mediation program.
 In December of 2015 Heather opened McArthur Mediation Services and has been providing affordable private mediation to the general public ever since then.
 In October of 2017 Heather co-founded CPACFL, a collaborative practice group that primarily serves the tenth judicial circuit.
-Heather has facilitated hundreds of mediations prior to opening her on practice in 2015 and has continued to facilitate hundreds more.
+Heather has facilitated hundreds of mediations prior to opening her on practice in 2015 and has continued to facilitate hundreds more each year.

 Married and a mother of five children.
-Historian with emphasis in War/Military, North America, Latin America, and British History.
+Historian with emphasis in War and Military history, North America, Latin America, and British History.
 Genealogist.
 Gourmet cook.
 Gardener.
 Loves golf, running, and volleyball.
 Speaks conversational Spanish.
 Started a non-profit organization at the age of 19 to help the children of El Salvador and multiple Latin American countries by providing medical and other assistance to their children's hospitals and orphanages.
-Also helped victims of Hurriance Mitch.
+Her organization also helped victims of Hurricane Mitch in 1998.
+Heather continues to volunteer throughout the hurricane season in assisting with hurricane cleanup efforts in Florida and the surrounding states.
 She is passionate about empowering and helping others better themselves and their lives.
 Heather considers herself to be a die hard mediator!

 Mediation is a process where a neutral, unbiased, third party helps disputing parties.
 With the help of a highly skilled and trained mediator, mediation can be a very useful process to settle disputes.
 The idea is to allow parties to create their own solutions to their dilemmas and foster an environment that parties can more easily work together in attempt to resolve their issues on their own.